jdwilkin4/fcc-forum-clone/README.md

 ## Help

-If you don't understand something, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our [discord server](https://discord.gg/QvvUtaThAz).
+If you don't understand anything, you are experiencing problems, or you just need a gentle nudge in the right direction, please don't hesitate to join our [discord server](https://discord.gg/QvvUtaThAz).

 ## Why should you join us?